edsol-adm/mindmaster-app/README.md

 ---

 ### Overview
-MindMaster is an EdTech platform that teaches **psychology literacy** to primary students — helping them understand how the mind works and how thoughts, feelings, and actions connect.
+MindMaster is an EdTech platform that teaches **psychology literacy** to primary students, helping them understand how the mind works and how thoughts, feelings, and actions connect.
 By turning knowledge into self-efficacy, MindMaster builds lasting mental resilience and everyday problem-solving ability.

 Unlike typical SEL programmes that focus mainly on coping skills, MindMaster treats psychology as a **science subject** that children can learn, apply, and master.
 Its pedagogy follows a consistent **Explore → Practise → Reflect** learning arc, moving students from knowledge to self-understanding, self-efficacy, and mental resilience.

 This repository brings together the **curriculum framework**, **Alpha-stage prototype**, and **submission materials** for the **UNICEF Venture Fund 2025 (Stage 2 RFP)**.